NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

-Group – Zone Controls – Thermostats and Humidistats
+Group - Zone Controls - Thermostats and Humidistats
 ---------------------------------------------------

 Zone Control objects are used to control zone conditions to a specific setpoint.
 The six types of zone control are described in this section.
 They are, by name, ZoneControl:**&lt;name&gt;.**.
 These types are:

-**Thermostat** – The object provides the traditional approach to space control using air temperatures.
+**Thermostat** - The object provides the traditional approach to space control using air temperatures.
 Each controlled zone contains a thermostat object.

-**Humidistat** – The object is used to control a zone to a specified relative humidity.
+**Humidistat** - The object is used to control a zone to a specified relative humidity.

-**Thermostat:ThermalComfort** – The object provides a method to control a zone to a dry-bulb temperature setpoint based on a thermal comfort model (e.g. Fanger) and a user-specified thermal comfort setpoint schedule.
+**Thermostat:ThermalComfort** - The object provides a method to control a zone to a dry-bulb temperature setpoint based on a thermal comfort model (e.g. Fanger) and a user-specified thermal comfort setpoint schedule.

-**Thermostat:OperativeTemperature** – The operative temperature control is formulated to reuse all of the traditional thermostat objects.
+**Thermostat:OperativeTemperature** - The operative temperature control is formulated to reuse all of the traditional thermostat objects.
 One input object will be used for each thermal zone to indicate if that zone’s thermostat control mode should be overridden to effect operative temperature control rather than traditional air temperature control.
 The user will still have to input all the traditional ZoneControl:Thermostat and setpoint objects.

-**Thermostat:TemperatureAndHumidity –** This thermostat control works together with the traditional ZoneControl:Thermostat object to modify temperature control based on zone air humidity conditions.
+**Thermostat:TemperatureAndHumidity** - This thermostat control works together with the traditional ZoneControl:Thermostat object to modify temperature control based on zone air humidity conditions.
 Currently, this object resets the thermostat’s cooling setpoint temperature downward based on elevated zone air humidity levels, typically yielding additional cooling coil operation and associated dehumidification.
 A ZoneControl:Thermostat:TemperatureAndHumidity object should be specified to indicate if a zone’s traditional thermostat control mode should be overridden to provide enhanced dehumidification.
 The user must still input the traditional ZoneControl:Thermostat and setpoint objects.

-**Thermostat**:**StagedDualSetpoint –** This thermostat control works alone with “Duel Setpoint” type only.
+**Thermostat**:**StagedDualSetpoint** - This thermostat control works alone with "Dual Setpoint" type only.
 The object provides heating and cooling setpoints, throttling range and offsets, so that zone temperature setpoint used for system load calculation is adjusted by the setpoint and throttling range based on the zone temperature at the previous time step.
 The stage number is determined by the temperature difference between the setpoint and zone temperature at the previous time step, and offset values.
 If this object and other zone control thermostat and humidistat are assigned to the same controlled zone, this object takes precedence when the controlled zone is specified in the Controlling Zone or Thermostat Location field of the AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed object.